-- Big Creek State Park, next to lowa's largest population centers and offering the park system's largest beaches, will serve a wide range of people from a variety of backgrounds.
+- Big Creek State Park, next to Iowa's largest population centers and offering the park system's largest beaches, will serve a wide range of people from a variety of backgrounds.
 The trackchair donation will largely increase accessible portions of shoreline and recreational space. - Tuttle Creek State Park, one of the few urban state parks in Kansas, covers over 12,000 acres and 100 miles of shoreline along Tuttle Creek Lake.
-The park features camping and fishing, and scenic trails for hiking, mountain biking, and horseback riding.
+The park features camping and fishing, as well as scenic trails for hiking, mountain biking, and horseback riding.
 The trackchair will be the first in the Kansas Park System. - Lake Murray State Park will receive a trackchair to provide more adaptive equipment for persons with disabilities, to better serve the more than one million annual guests.
-This 15,000-acre Oklahoma park, contains 40 miles of hiking trails and a large lake.
+This 15,000-acre Oklahoma park contains 40 miles of hiking trails and a large lake. - Ponca State Park will add their trackchair to the "On Track" program that promotes safe use and responsible access in Nebraska.
+The addition will open up hundreds of miles of trails throughout the system, including the river views from the Tri-State Overlook named for the Lewis & Clark expedition. - Logoly State Park, one of two environmental education state parks across the state, will provide their trackchair for use at many programs and to traverse the natural-surface trails throughout their 370-acre outdoor facility.
+This is the first trackchair in the 52-park Arkansas State Parks system.